 And on occasion, I will offer an opinion in the discourse of photography.

 Remember, this is a blog.
 I don't perceive myself as an expert - nor should you.
-Having said that, I will be frank about what I'm doing.
-But whatever it is, I will try to make it different and awesome... and hopefully, I will try to keep my goof-ups to a minimum.
-It will happen, since I'm pretty much a one person show - with the exception of Anna - doing this on my free time.
+Having said that, I do have access to most of the more popular high value camera gear currently in the marketplace.
+As such, I will likely have an informed perspective with whatever I'm reviewing in a wider context.
+Having said that, I will be frank with whatever I'm doing.
+But most importantly, I will try to make my reviews and blog posts relevant, hopefully awesome, and still try to keep goof-ups to a minimum.
+It will happen, since I'm pretty much a one person show doing this on my free time, with only Anna's help in front of the camera.

 Please remember to follow me on Facebook and Instagram.
 It is the only thing I ask from you, since this is an ad-free site.
 The more followers I have on Facebook and Instagram, the more I will be able to justify putting-in more time, effort, and resources into the content I create for this site.
 And as a promise, if I reach that arbitrary number of 50K Instagram and Facebook followers, I will begin to produce similar content quality videos on Youtube!